dinhtuanphan/Motion-tracking/README.md

-# Motion-tracking
+# Motion Tracking
-Track the velocity of moving objects
+Track the velocity of moving objects using the slopes of linear regression models on moving average windows